wp-plugins/8tracks-shortcode/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-This version is a major upgrade.
-It introduces the ability to add collections, the ability to add widgets, a tinymce button for easier configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
-You can also customize the output styling (see the FAQ).
+This is a major upgrade.
+It introduces the ability to add collections, the ability to add widgets, a revamped tinymce button for easier configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
+You can also customize the output styling (see FAQ).

 == Changelog ==

 = 1.0 =
 You can now have the shortcode display random mixes by specifying tags, artists, or a specific dj.
 These features have also been added to the widget, and the button in the post editor.
 Support has also been added for the 8tracks' new collection embeds (Example: http://8tracks.com/mix_sets/collection:645:favorite-artwork/player).
+It is also possible to customize the plugin's output via CSS, as I have added an apply_filters call to the output.
+Enjoy!

 = 0.99 =
 Added a widget for placing 8tracks mixes in sidebars and footers.
 Also added a button to the tinymce editor which will help with adding mixes to your posts.